spacelift-io/user-documentation/docs/concepts/worker-pools.md

 ##### Status

-A worker can be in three states:
+A worker can have three possible statuses:

-- `DRAINED` which indicates not accepting new work.
+- `DRAINED` which indicates that the workers is not accepting new work.
 - `BUSY` which indicates that the worker is currently processing or about to process a run.
 - `IDLE` which indicates that the worker is available to start processing new runs.